But there is a bit more to going paperless than that. You need to think about your paperless workflow.

-In other words, how will make sure you collect, scan and file all the documents that come into your office?
-And I am using the word office loosely, here.
-You may get things in the mail, by email, or from other sources.
-You have to make sure you collect everything, scan everything, and until you scan it, keep stuff that has not been scanned and filed separate from stuff that has.
+In other words, how will you make sure you collect, scan, and file all the documents that come into your office?
+You may get things in the mail, by email, fax, or from other sources.
+You have to make sure you collect everything, scan everything, and until you scan it, keep things that have not been scanned and filed separate from stuff that has.
 If you do not, you will waste a lot of time, at best.
 At worst, you could lose documents.

 Nothing may leave the inbox unless it is scanned before you do anything else with it.

 This is a hard-and-fast rule.
-Violating this rule is grounds for dismissal from the firm.
+Violating this rule should be grounds for dismissal from the firm.

-If you go paperless, you have to know that your digital file is complete.
-You can only have one, complete copy of your file, and it should be the digital one.
-Once you go paperless, the digital file is the useful one, the one that will be backed up remotely and redundantly, and the one you will be working from.
-You should be able to shred anything that is not (a) in your inbox, or (b) filed away in your physical file cabinet, which you should not need to access very often.
+If you go paperless, you have to be confident that your digital file is complete.
+You need one complete copy of your file, and once you go paperless, it should be the digital one.
+The digital file is the useful copy, the one that will be backed up remotely and redundantly, and the one you will be working from every day.
+You should be able to shred anything that is not (a) in your inbox or (b) filed away in your physical file cabinet, which you should not need to access very often.

 The only way to ensure that your digital file is the complete one is to have a hard point at which files make the transition from not-filed to filed.
 That should be your inbox.
-Your inbox_es_, really.
-Besides the one on your desk, you obviously have an email inbox, and you probably have other inboxes that you use to collect things that need to be filed in your clients’ files.
+Your inboxes, really.
+Besides the one on your desk, you obviously have an email inbox, and you probably have other inboxes that you use to collect things that you need to scan and file or otherwise deal with.
 Keep track of all of them, and apply this rule to all of them.

 Everything that is not in your inbox or in your filing cabinet should be shreddable

-Immediately after you pick something up from the inbox, it must go into your scanner, after which you should file it where it belongs.
+Immediately after you pick up something up from your inbox, it must go into your scanner, after which you should file it where it belongs.
 Now, you can do one of the following with the paper you just scanned: